 Course fee: $90.
 Spaces fill quickly, so RSVP as soon as you can.
-You will have the opportunity to pay in advance or at the door.
+You will have the opportunity to pay online or the first night of class.

 6:30 pm to 8:00 pm